kamranshez/panaverse-elearning-courses/README.md

 # Learn in Baby Steps Series

-Panaverse/Panacloud DAO will create a series a [Udemy](https://www.udemy.com/) Courses covering cutting-edge technolgies:
+Panaverse/Panacloud DAO will create a series of eLearning Courses on [Udemy](https://www.udemy.com/) (Initially) covering cutting-edge technolgies:

 Each course will be release by an [Ownership Economy](https://variant.fund/articles/the-ownership-economy-2022/) DAO created by Panacloud/Panaverse DAO.
+Panaverse DAO will be holding 20% tokens in Ownership Economy DAOs.

 As we will also be creating Full Stack Web Templates, Serverless APIs, and providing Developemnt Services we will be cross marketing all these offerings.